Moddable-OpenSource/moddable/documentation/devices/nrf52/README.md

 cd nrf5
 ```

+<a id="install-a-gcc-toolchain"></a>
 #### Install a gcc toolchain

-We will use the `gnu` tools to build applications, so we will need an arm complier.
+We will use the `gnu` tools to build applications, so we will need an ARM complier.
 Currently supported version is `8.2.1` but others may work.

 The following environment variables can be modified to suit your environment.